-After civil a penalty assessment becomes final, the Registry makes every attempt to collect the civil penalty.
-In addition to the restrictions placed on candidates and PACs with outstanding civil penalties mentioned above, the Registry forwards every unpaid civil penalty assessment to the State Attorney General for collection 30 days after the assessment becomes final.
-The Registry and the State Attorney General have collected or are receiving payments on approximately 65% of the civil penalties assessed since 2008.
-As shown in the chart above, the percentage of civil penalties paid on 2014 assessments will increase as the penalties become final and are turned over to the State Attorney General for collection.
+After a civil penalty assessment becomes final, the Registry makes every attempt to collect the civil penalty.
+In addition to the restrictions placed candidates and PACs with outstanding civil penalties mentioned above, Registry forwards every unpaid civil penalty assessment to the State Attornev General collection 30 days after the assessment becomes final.
+The Registry and the State Attorney General have collected or are receiving payments on approximately 70% of the civil penalties assessed since 2011.
+As shown in the chart above, the percentage of civil penalties paid on 2018 assessments will increase as the penalties become final and are turned over to the State Attorney General for collection.